The Memory Disorders Program

 Prior to joining the Memory Disorders Program, she led the Membership Unit on Caregiving for the National Council on Aging and conducted research on long-term care for the National Association of State Units on Aging (now known as the National Association of States United for Aging and Disabilities).

 Carolyn manages both the MDP clinic and study activities.
+She oversees the Georgetown Brain Bank where she educates families about the program, conducts the consenting process and handles logistics.
 Carolyn served on Board of Directors of the Alzheimer’s Association, National Capital Area Chapter from 2003-2009.
 She also served on the Board of Directors of the Alzheimer’s Association of Greater Washington and was its President from 1993-1995.

 Kelly Behan McCann, BA